PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 Every workshop includes a small mock assessment to prepare you for the actual assessment deliverable you'll create in Datalab.
 In Datalab, you and your peers will look at and assess one another's mock assessment to check if you have understood or mastered the learning objectives.
 So don't get frustrated if you cannot satisfyingly answer some questions or are struggling: we're just practising, reinforcing our knowledge retention and using community learning to reinforce the learning experience during Data Lab.
 The role of a univerisity is to provide a safe space to learn and fail :).

-A) Create a word file named 'MockAssessment_QuantifyingTheWorldInData',  where you answer the following questions:
+A) Create a text (e.g. microsoft word) file named 'MockAssessment_QuantifyingTheWorldInData',  where you answer the following questions:

 B) Questions: Defining objects as data